chbrown13/class-ops/Basics/Setup2.md

 ## Final Thoughts on Workshops

 * To receive credit, you will most likely have to submit screenshots or save a pdf of completed notebooks (most browsers have a `Print > Save As PDF` option in the print menu).
-Each workshop will have specific instructions on exactly what to turn in.
+Each workshop will have specific instructions on what to turn in.
+* If you run into any issues with a notebook, please contact the instructor.
 * The academic integrity policy applies to all workshops.
 Do not work with another student unless otherwise specified.
 * Remember, anything covered in workshops (including the following notebooks) are eligible content to be on the exam!